 Some cramping is relatively normal during pregnancy.
 This is because as the baby grows, the uterus needs to expand.
 However, cramping should be discussed with the physician as soon as it occurs – especially if the cramping is intense – to make sure that there is nothing wrong.
 Cramping could be an indication of many things, including placental abruption.
 Cramps are especially concerning if back pain also is present.
 It is crucial that physicians appreciate cramping and perform proper tests to ensure the health of the mother and baby, and to make sure that problems such as placental abruption are not present.

-Excessive maternal weight gain also is associated with giving birth to a baby that is abnormally large, which is a condition known as macrosomia.
+Excessive maternal weight gain is associated with giving birth to a baby that is abnormally large, which is a condition known as macrosomia.
 Macrosomia can be very dangerous for a baby.
-Macrosomia can create a risky birth situation, such as cephalopelvic disproportion (CPD), whereby the mother’s pelvis is too small for the size of the baby’s head, or shoulder dystocia, which is when the baby’s shoulder gets stuck on the mother’s pelvic bone during delivery.
+Macrosomia can create a risky birth situation, such as cephalopelvic disproportion (CPD), wherein the mother’s pelvis is too small to accommodate the size of the baby’s head, or shoulder dystocia, which is when the baby’s shoulder gets stuck on the mother’s pelvic bone during delivery.
 Macrosomia is especially dangerous if the physician is unaware of the condition.
 A physician in this situation may try to deliver the baby vaginally, and when delivery doesn’t progress the way it should (and it won’t if CPD or shoulder dystocia are present), the physician may use dangerous delivery devices.
-These may include birth-assisting tools like forceps and vacuum extractors, or labor induction drugs, such as Cytotec and Pitocin.
+These may include birth-assisting tools like forceps and vacuum extractors, or labor induction drugs, such as Pitocin and Cytotec.
 Forceps and vacuum extractors can cause head trauma and brain bleeds, and labor induction drugs can cause contractions to be so strong, long, and frequent that the baby becomes deprived of oxygen.
-Oxygen deprivation and brain bleeds can cause permanent brain damage in a baby and resultant cerebral palsy, hypoxic ischemic encephalopathy (HIE), periventricular leukomlacia (PVL), and developmental delays.
+Oxygen deprivation and brain bleeds can cause permanent brain damage in a baby and resultant hypoxic-ischemic encephalopathy, cerebral palsy, periventricular leukomalacia (PVL), and developmental delays.
 Typically, the best way to deliver a macrosomic baby is by C-section.